Mai-Te-Pora/Demex-Trading-Bot/README.md

 You are invited to partake.
 Please feel free to join the Mai-Te-Pora Telegram community!

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue for first to discuss what you would like added.
+For major changes, please open an issue first to discuss what you'd like to added/altered.